 Gamebird band recovery form

 Gamebird bands have a one or two number prefix as in the example to the right (13-82351).

 Use this form if you have a band from a gamebird.
-Gamebirds include: Mallard, grey and paradise ducks, black swan, Canada goose, pukeko, pheasant, and quail.
+Gamebirds include: mallard, grey duck, paradise shelduck, black swan, Canada goose, pukeko, pheasant and quail.

 Gamebird band report form

-Alternatively, you can print and post in a band recovery form for both game or non-game birds:
+Alternatively, you can print and post in a band recovery form for either game or non-game birds:

 Spanish language forms